AdrianLeon51/adrianleon/_pages/about.md

 *About Me*
 ------

-I am Adrian Leon, a dedicated Ph.D. student in the field of Brain-Computer Interface (BCI) at Tecnico Lisboa.
+I am Adrian Leon, a dedicated Ph.D. student in the field of Accessibility in Extended Reality (XR) at Tecnico Lisboa.
 With a background in Nanotechnology and a Master's in Electronics and Automation, my academic journey has been an exciting exploration of the convergence of technology and the human mind.

 *Research Interests*
 ------

-My research is centered around the fascinating world of Brain-Computer Interfaces.
+My research is centered around societal issues and the use of technology in benefit of society.
-Specifically, I am working on developing a pipeline that not only facilitates faster learning for mind control but also enhances users' mental health and overall well-being.
+Specifically, I am working on a holistic system that allows hands-free interaction in virtual environment, meaning locomotion, pointing and selection systems.
-My research spans various aspects of BCI, including virtual environment development in both VR and screen-based platforms, EEG signal acquisition, and the application of machine learning and deep learning techniques.
+My research utilizes different tools like eye-tracking, voice recognition, facial gesture recognition and BCI, including virtual environment development in both VR and screen-based platforms, EEG signal acquisition, and the application of machine learning and deep learning techniques.

 *Recent Publications*